Gashi1234/Calendar-Task-AI-Premium-Design/README.md

 ## Tests & Coverage

 Test coverage report is included in the `coverage/` folder.
-Open `coverage/lcov-report/index.html` in a browser to view detailed results.

 Current coverage: **≥5%**.